 When purchasing a secondhand building, this is the most important question to ask before you buy it.
 The blueprints will show the building model, manufacturer, date issued and order numbers.

-By having the original blueprints, you will be able to call the manufacturer and get further guidance on if the building will meet your local area load and code requirements.
+By having the original blueprints, you will be able to call the manufacturer and get further guidance on if the building will meet your local area load requirements.

 Your building will not reach its designed load capacity until it is fully and correctly assembled and completed in full accordance with your blueprint.